Bank of America: Climate delayer

 The bank has also pledged to invest $1 trillion in sustainability initiatives by 2030.
 In addition, BofA is a leading issuer of green bonds and was one of the first banks to begin phasing out coal in 2015.
 The bank is also a founding member of the Net Zero Banking Alliance (NZBA), which aims to support the transition to a low-carbon economy.

-On another positive note, BofA has reduced its overall fossil fuel financing from slightly over $39 billion in 2016 to slightly less than $32 billion in 2021, a greater decline in funding than its peers.
+On another positive note, BofA has reduced its overall fossil fuel financing from slightly over $39 billion in 2016 to less than $35 billion in 2022, a greater decline in funding than its peers.

 Four shortcomings in Bank of America’s approach to climate change